🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Solve Laplace's equation using finite difference method
+Solves Laplace's equation with the finite difference method

 Parameters: